Enochack/enochack.github.io/content/posts/mpp-mapreduce.md

 # MapReduce

 Just like MPP systems, MapReduce systems are also widely used for analyzing large datasets in the context of data warehousing.
-And they also distribute data and tasks across clusters, but with a different computing architecture.
+And they also distribute data and tasks across clusters, but with a different computing model.

 ## Why MapReduce?